At Social Catfish, we have seen many cases where an... Read more →

 The app also syncs up with Spotify and can connect to one’s Instagram account.
-Unlike Tinder, which lets either gender message first, Bumble promotes women making first contact through messaging (except in the case of same gender matches, where either user can).
+Unlike Tinder or Hinge, which lets either gender message first, Bumble promotes women making first contact through messaging (except in the case of same-gender matches, where either user can).
 Bumble has expanded with two additional versions of the app – one for connecting friends, called Bumble BFF (started in 2016), and another for female networking, called Bumble Bizz (started in 2017).
 From 2016 onward, the app has made efforts to combat ghosting, or users never answering.
 Bumble now gives men 24 hours to reply to a woman’s first message as opposed to the prior unlimited time.

 Wolfe Herd told Vanity Fair in 2016, that Bumble is the “first feminist dating app” as it empowers women to reach out to what they want.
 Bumble has also introduced ‘photo verification’, which lets users verify profiles with a selfie.
 In 2017, Bumble turned down a $450 million offer from Match Group (IAC), which led to a domino effect when Bumble rejected the offer.
 Tinder’s parent company now alleges that Bumble is a copycat of their inventive swiping technology and Bumble has fought back alleging that the possibility of acquisition let their trade secrets be stolen, etc.